-- 1. Read ALL "CAUTION," "WARNING," and "DIRECTION" labels attached to the dryer. - Check incoming supply voltage to be sure that it is the same as indicated on the dryer data label affixed to the back of the dryer at the upper right hand corner.
-In case of 208 VAC or 230/240 VAC, the supply voltage must match the electric service exactly. - 3.
-GAS MODELS check to assure that the dryer is connected to the type of heat or gas indicated on the dryer data label. - 4.
-GAS MODELS the sail switch damper assembly was installed and adjusted at the factory prior to shipping.
+- 1. Read and follow ALL "CAUTION," "WARNING," and "DIRECTION" labels attached to the dryer. - 2.
+Check incoming supply voltage to be sure that it is the same as indicated on the dryer data label affixed to the back of the dryer at the upper right hand corner.
+In the case of 208 VAC or 230/240 VAC, the supply voltage must match the electric service exactly. - 3.
+GAS MODELS check to assure that the dryer is connected to the type of heat/gas indicated on the dryer data label. - 4.
+GAS MODELS the sail switch damper assembly was installed and preadjusted at the factory prior to shipping.
 However, each sail switch adjustment must be checked to assure that this important safety control is functioning. - 5.
-Check to be sure drive belts between idler pulley and motor pulley have been reconnected. - 6.
-GAS MODELS be sure that ALL gas shut-off valves are in the open position. - 7.
-Be sure ALL back panels (guards) and electric box covers have been replaced. - 8.
-Check ALL service doors to assure that they are closed and secured in place. - 9.
-Be sure lint drawer is securely in place.
+Check to be sure drive belts between idler pulley and motor pulley have been re-connected.